cientifiqus/laravel-angular-authentication/README.md

 <h2>About</h2>
 <p>This a project for testing and learning Laravel+angular using JWT authentication method and MVC client->server model.</p>

+<p>There is a @TODO file on docsx format, that was added in wich it dictates the inicial authentication and CRUD for users module, later a BLOG and its Categories modules will added...</p>

 <p>Based on Udemy course for JWT authentication <a href="https://github.com/bitfumes/laravel-angular-authentication">Github</a> - <a href="https://www.udemy.com/course/angular-laravel-single-page-app-with-authentication-and-password-reset/">Udemy Course</a> </p>

 <p>Created by: <a href="https://www.linkedin.com/in/damh/">Daniel A Montoya </a></p>